December 2024

 The 2024/25 Operational Plan aims to generate a reduction in WTEs of 3.6% (927 WTEs) across the system’s four Foundation Trusts. (p79)

-However, the total workforce across all areas (substantive, bank and agency) was 422.05 below plan at M4.
+At month 4, the total workforce across all areas (substantive, bank and agency) was 422.05 below plan.
 A decrease of 50WTE substantive positions came with a bigger increase in bank (+166WTE) and agency usage (+17 WTE). …

 “This position suggests that the vacancy and agency control processes which have been put in place are leading to increased bank staff usage instead; this is being investigated further.”